High-Rises to Admire in New York!

 EEG in New York!

 Guess what else is breaking ground in New York besides these record-breaking, admirable high-rises?!
 If you guessed, Eastern Engineering Group– you got it!
 In case you didn’t know, our company is also licensed to perform structural engineering in New York.
-Equally exhilarating, we also just proudly finished designing our first high-rise! **Finger-snaps!** How exciting is that?!
-Construction has just began recently on the project, located in the highly-desired destination of Edgewater.
+Equally exhilarating, we also just proudly finished designing our first high-rise in Florida! **Finger-snaps!** How exciting is that?!
+Construction has just begun recently on the project, located in the highly desired destination of Edgewater.
 We cannot wait to share the exciting details with you; coming soon!
 And who knows?
 Maybe Eastern Engineering Group will be the next to snag a record or two!
 Whether it be in Florida or New York. 😉 Stay tuned!

 ©️ 2022 Eastern Engineering Group wrote and published this article.
 All rights reserved.